An efficient and convergent finite element scheme for Cahn--Hilliard equations with dynamic boundary conditions: Introduction

 the boundary condition \eqref{eq:CH:bc:phi} imposing a static contact angle is considered a major flaw and there are several attempts to improve this boundary condition.
-In \cite{Qian2006}, it was suggested to include the wetting energy $\iGamma\gamma_{\text{fs}}\trkla{\phi}$ to the system's energy and to replace \eqref{eq:CH:bc:phi} by
+For an improved description of the occurring boundary effects, the surface energy functional